mahsanchez/papers/README.md

 Papers to be implemented

-CVA Sensitivities Calculation using Adjoint Differentiation
+CVA IRS portfolio Sensitivities Calculation using Adjoint Differentiation

 Acceleration of AD calculation using CUDA/SYCL